neptune-ai/docs/docs/integrations/skorch.rst

 Create an **Experiment**
 ------------------------

-.. note:: I am using a shared, anonymous token but you can change to your user api token.
+.. note:: The snippet uses a shared, anonymous token but you can change to your user API token.

 .. code-block:: python3